Any issues?

 Overview

-If you're a developer, it's super easy to send your API logs to ReadMe, so your team can get deep insights into your API's usage.
+If you're a developer, it takes a few small steps to send your API logs to ReadMe so your team can get deep insights into your API's usage with ReadMe Metrics.
 Here's an overview of how the integration works:

-- You add ReadMe middleware to your WSGI server.
+• You add the ReadMe middleware to your WSGI server.

-- ReadMe extracts information to display in the API Metrics Dashboard, such as which endpoint is being called, response code, and error messages.
+• ReadMe extracts information to display in Metrics, such as which endpoint is being called, response code, and error messages.
 It also identifies the customer who called your API, using whichever keys in the middleware you call out as containing relevant customer info.

 Steps

-- From the directory of your codebase, run the following command in your command line to install the
+1. From the directory of your codebase, run the following command in your command line to install the readme-metrics package from pypi:

 pip install readme-metrics